 Globe correspondent Alexander Thompson and Randy Vazquez and Spencer Buell of the Globe staff contributed to this report.

 Janelle Nanos can be reached at firstname.lastname@example.org.
-Follow her on Twitter @janellenanos.
+Follow her @janellenanos.
 Brittany Bowker can be reached at email@example.com.
-Follow her on Twitter @brittbowker and on Instagram @brittbowker.
+Follow her @brittbowker and also on Instagram @brittbowker.